Migration · Yogi’s VPS

 1. Why move away from shared hosting

-Shared hosting means your site is on the same server as hundreds (sometimes thousands) of other websites.
+Shared hosting means your site is on the same server as hundreds, sometimes thousands, of other websites.
 You share CPU, RAM, disk space, and sometimes even IP addresses.

 • Slow response times during peak hours